xLxstRx/Neptune/README.md

 ## Features

-- [x] - [File Grabber]() - Create a TokenGrabber.py file to get a user's token and allows you to convert it to an Exe.
+- [x] - [Discord invite logger]() - Grab discord information by just clicking an invite link.
-- [x] - [Token Generator]() - Generate a Valid Tokens in a minute!
+- [x] - [Roblox classic-shirt maker]() - Automatic create a t-shirt for your types.
-- [x] - [IP Grabber]() - Allows you to retrieve the IP of any person who is on a call with you.
+- [x] - [Discord token generator]() - Generate valid token to use for massdm, advertising , & more.
-- [x] - [Account Nuker]() - Quit the servers, Delete friends, Create serveurs, change the settings of a user with his Token.
+- [x] - [Roblox cookie logger]() - Quit the servers, Delete friends, Create serveurs, change the settings of a user with his Token.
 - [x] - [Image Grabber]() - Grab Discord personal info, token , and IP.
 - [x] - [Nitro Generator]() - Generates and tests a Nitro code.
 If it works, you will be notified.
 - [x] - [Nitro Sniper]() - Snipe in your servers the nitro links.
 If a link is found, it will try to put it on your account.